-I will be creating a scale model of the Hudson River from NYC to Albany created out of Hudson River bricks at GlenLily Grounds in September 2017.
+I will be creating a scale version of the Hudson River from NYC to Albany created out of Hudson River bricks at GlenLily Grounds in September 2017.
 Any Hudson River brick donations (with the brickyard name stamped in the frog) are greatly appreciated.
 You can find out more about the history of the history of the brick industry here: http://brickcollecting.com/history.htm

 My painting of "Cassie: The Casco bay Sea Serpent" will be featured in the "Monsters in America" exhibition opening at the International Cryptozoology Museum in Portland, Maine.
 The show was originally at One Mile Gallery in Kingston NY and by popular demand is hitting the road.